How Does The Foreo Blue Light Acne Treatment Fare Against Tackling My Hormonal Spots?

 It's simple to use and has a handy light feature that helps you aim the tool to sit on top of your spots.
 It gives major girl in STEM vibes.

-I paired the device with a spot treatments in the form of Verso's Blemish Fix, $135 and Skin Control's Pimple Patches PM, $5.99.
+I paired the device with a spot treatments in the form of Verso's Blemish Fix, £53.34 and COSRX's Pimple Patches £5.99

 I photographed my journey over an eight-day period, a period where I was on my period and my hormonal pimples came out to play, too.